- Deleted photos and albums

 1. Select the iCloud backup containing the images

 Make sure you have a recent iCloud backup with deleted images.
 Download and install the latest version of the iPhone Backup Extractor.
-For iCloud support, purchasing a subscription license is required (the Personal plan).
+For iCloud support, purchasing a subscription license is required (the Premium plan).

 Open the iPhone Backup Extractor and connect it with your iCloud account.
 Click the big green “Plus” button, select the “iCloud” tab, and add your login credentials.
 If 2FA is enabled, you'll be prompted to enter your code.